Jesus Christ Pose

-"Jesus Christ Pose" is a song by the American rock band Soundgarden, released in 1991 as the first single from the band's third studio album, Badmotorfinger (1991).
+"Jesus Christ Pose" is a song by the American rock band Soundgarden, released as the first single from the band's third studio album, Badmotorfinger (1991).
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides.

 Origin and recording

 "Jesus Christ Pose" features lyrics written by frontman Chris Cornell and music co-written by Cornell, drummer Matt Cameron, bassist Ben Shepherd, and guitarist Kim Thayil.
 Some see the song as defining the "essence" of Soundgarden, as it is credited to all four band members.
 Cameron said, "As soon as I played this pattern everyone dove right in, and within an hour we had the guts of the song.
 The approach we took on this one was pure assault of the senses.
 Canadians dance to this song."

 According to a Rolling Stone interview, Kim Thayil explained the origin of this song:

 Composition

-Musically, "Jesus Christ Pose" has been described as grunge and alternative metal.
+Musically, "Jesus Christ Pose" has been described as alternative metal.
 It was performed in the key of D minor, with the guitars in drop D tuning, in 4/4 time at a tempo of 134 beats per minute.
 Regarding the song, Thayil said, "The song's groove reminds me of helicopter blades.
 I bent the strings at the beginning and end of the song."
 The band explained that the lyrics for "Jesus Christ Pose" concern the exploitation of religion for personal benefit.
 The song is a criticism of how public figures use religion, particularly the image of Jesus Christ, to portray themselves as being "better" than others, or as "martyrs".
 Chris Cornell specifically mentioned Jane's Addiction's frontman Perry Farrell as an influence on the song, explaining, "It became fashionable to be the sort of persecuted-deity guy."
 In an interview with Spin magazine in 1992, Cornell explained the term "Jesus Christ Pose":